 Is there a limit on the number of children that can be in a foster home?

-There is no limit to the number a family may have prior to becoming a foster parent.
-However, there can be no more than three foster children in the home, unless they are sibling group.
+Yes!
+The state will allow up to 6 children under the age of 18 in the home, this includes foster parents bio-children and there can be no more than three foster children in the home, unless they are sibling group.